Interested in Brussels?

 Most foreign travelers will come to Brussels either by plane to Brussels (BRU) or Charleroi Airport (CRL) or by train.

 Website : www.brusselsairport.be

-Tickets cost €4.50 from ticket machines next to the bus stop at BRU) or €4 if you have to buy it from the driver, and are valid for any number of changes to/from other STIB buses, trams, metros, within 60 minutes of first stamping (but you have to put the ticket in the orange machine again when changing to another bus/tram or entering metro system).
+Tickets cost €4.50 from ticket machines next to the bus stop at BRU (stand C), which takes coins or credit cards; or €6 from the bus driver - cash only, no large notes.
+They are valid for any number of changes to/from other STIB buses, trams, metros, within 60 minutes of first stamping the ticket (which must also be "validated" with each change to another bus/tram/metro).

 Taxi / rental car (see other section)

 The taxi rank is immediately outside the Arrivals area.
 Other than pre-booked services (when the vehicle will be located in one of the nearby car-parks as it cannot wait outside Arrivals), it is recommended to use only official, metered taxis from the rank rather than accepting offers from unofficial drivers.
 The normal price from BRU to Brussels is €45 to €50 and from Brussels to BRU, €40 to €45 or less - the difference arises because taxis starting at the airport are registered in Flanders, and on the route into Brussels operate maybe 1/3 in their "own" region (price level 1) and 2/3 in Brussels Region (price level 2); while taxis starting in Brussels are registered in the Brussels Region, and on the route out to Zaventem, operate maybe 2/3 in their "own" region (price 1) and 1/3 in Flanders (price 2).
 (NB these price levels are actually indicated using Roman numerals but Tripadvisor confuses ONE with a personal pronoun which it refuses to accept in Traveler Articles).